chandan29/Resume_Filter/README.md

 # Resume_Filter
-Resume filter in Perl for getting keywords in a resume, in pdf, word, txt format
+Resume filter in Perl for checking number of keyword matches in a resume, in pdf, word, txt format